Garden Collection

 Pioneer Garden

 The Pioneer Garden features plants that the early settlers brought across the prairies.
-Look for Hollyhocks, Foxgloves, Lilies, and Lupine.
+Look for Hollyhocks, Foxgloves, Lilies, Lupine and three types of Paeonia including, ‘Bowl of Beauty,’ ‘Karl Rosenfield’ & ‘Nymph.’

 Medicinal Garden

-The Medicinal Garden is one of the Park’s original gardens.
-The garden was established by Mary O’Brien, one of the Park’s first gardeners and naturalists for Yampatika.
+One of the Park’s original gardens, this garden was established by Mary O’Brien, one of the Park’s first gardeners.
 The Medicinal Garden emphasizes the use of native plants – such as Chamerion angustifolium subsp.
-Circumvagum or Fireweed which is an edible and earth-regenerating plant and one of the first plants to reappear after a fire.
+Circumvagum, Fireweed which is an edible and earth-regenerating plant and one of the first plants to reappear after a fire.